Computer Science + Education: Secondary Education, BS

 To be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).
 Candidates in teacher licensure programs must receive a C- or better in ALL content and professional education coursework.
 Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.

-for the degree of Bachelor of Science Major in Computer Science + Education, Secondary Education concentration
+for the degree of Bachelor of Science in Computer Science + Education, Secondary Education concentration

 To graduate from the Computer Science and Education curriculum, a student must complete all courses with a traditional letter grade.

-In order to be recommended for licensure, candidates are required to maintain University of Illinois at Urbana-Champaign, cumulative, content area, and professional education grade point averages of 2.5 (A=4.0).
+In order to be recommended for licensure, candidates are required to maintain a cumulative grade point averages of 2.5 (A=4.0).
 Candidates in teaching licensure programs must maintain a C- or better in ALL content and professional education coursework.
-Candidates should consult their adviser or the Council on Teacher Education for the list of courses used to compute these grade point averages.
 For teacher education licensure requirements applicable to all curricula, see the Council on Teacher Education.

 Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.